Skip to main content

 1. When creating the bid, check "Tax Exempt" if applicable

-2. ForgeX removes sales tax from:
+2. ForgeX removes sales tax from consumable materials only:

 • Concrete (material cost)